 $PSVersionTable

-To restart Server Core, run this PowerShell command:
+To reboot the Server Core host, run this PowerShell command:

 Restart-Computer

-To log off your Server Core console, use the command below:
+To log off from the Server Core console:

 logoff